NXT Tag Team Championship

 The NXT Tag Team Championship is a men's professional wrestling tag team championship created and promoted by the American promotion WWE.
 It is defended on NXT, the promotion's developmental brand.
-The current champions are DarkState (Dion Lennox and Osiris Griffin), who are in their second reign, both as a team and individually.
-They won the title by defeating previous champions The Hardy Boyz (Jeff Hardy and Matt Hardy) in a Broken Rules match at Halloween Havoc on October 25, 2025.
+The current champions are The Vanity Project (Brad Baylor and Ricky Smokes), who are in their second reign, both as a team and individually.
+They won the title by defeating Myles Borne and Tavion Heights at Heatwave on August 30, 2026.

 Established on January 23, 2013, the inaugural championship team was British Ambition (Adrian Neville and Oliver Grey).
 In September 2019, the company began promoting NXT as its "third brand" when the NXT television program was moved to the USA Network.
 Two years later, however, NXT reverted to its original function as WWE's developmental brand.
 In September 2022, the NXT UK Tag Team Championship was unified into the NXT Tag Team Championship.